 9.1 There is a range of resources to support the teaching of English across the school.
 All classrooms have dictionaries and a variety of age-appropriate small apparatus.
-All pupils have access to a selection of fiction and non-fiction texts.
+All classrooms have a selection of fiction and non-fiction texts.
 Children have access to the Internet.
-Each Key stage has access to a set of 10 Ipads for classroom use.
+Each Key stage has access to asset of 10 IPads for classroom use.
 Access to the Internet is also available in the ICT suite.
+The library contains a range of books to support children's individual research and further materials, visual or audio can be borrowed through the Schools' Library Service.